The near-critical planar FK-Ising model: Introduction

-with more precise and direct arguments presented in \cite{\FerdinandFisher} and \cite{\Kadanoff} (see also \cite{\HVising}).
-However, their notion of correlation length is different and more restricted than the one in our Theorem~\ref{thm:correlation length}, and its equivalence with our notion is not known.
-Furthermore, our proof of Theorem~\ref{th.theta} is also of some value, since the result of \cite{\HIC} and the techniques in this paper extend to isoradial graphs (with additional work) while Onsager's technology is restricted to the square lattice.
+for a positive constant $c>0$ go back to Onsager \cite{\Onsager} and Yang \cite{Yan} and can be derived from the corresponding results about the Ising model.
+Still, we believe our proof of Theorem~\ref{th.theta} to be of some value, since the result of \cite{\HIC} and the techniques in this paper extend to isoradial graphs (with additional work) while Onsager's technology is restricted to the square lattice.

+Finally, we should mention that spin correlations have been computed in the near-critical regime.
+The asymptotics of the two-point correlation function was computed in \cite{McW1,McW2,Tra}.
+More generally, the asymptotics of $n$-point correlation functions in the full plane were computed in the near-critical regime in \cite{Pal}.